FAQ - General CT and MRI Issues

 Reference: Julian A. Hanson, C. Craig Blackmore, Frederick A. Mann, and Anthony J. Wilson.
 Cervical Spine Injury: A Clinical Decision Rule to Identify High-Risk Patients for Helical CT Screening.
 Am.
 J. Roentgenol., Mar 2000; 174: 713 - 717.

-What is the recommended imaging study for evaluation of pulmonary embolus in pregnant patients?
+What is the recommended imaging study for the evaluation of pulmonary embolus in pregnant patients?

 Computed tomography makes use of ionizing radiation, which should be avoided when possible, especially in pregnant patients, and especially in the first trimester of pregnancy.
 However, when absolutely necessary, pulmonary CTA (CT angiography) is the preferred method of radiologic evaluation for pulmonary embolus in pregnant patients, provided that no contra-indications to iodinated contrast are present.
 It is unlikely that a single CT examination will lead to serious adverse outcomes to the fetus.
 The use of iodinated contrast in pregnant patients has not been shown to be associated with adverse outcomes.